 Popular areas of study at NUI Galway include:

-The QS World University Rankings ranked NUI Galway 287th in 2012.
-The President of the Republic of Ireland, Michael D. Higgins, and the Prime Minister of the Republic of Ireland, Enda Kenny, are just a few of NUI Galway's notable alumni.
+The QS World University Rankings ranked NUI Galway among the top 1% of universities in 2017.
+The current President of the Republic of Ireland, Michael D. Higgins, and the previous Prime Minister of the Republic of Ireland, Enda Kenny, are just a few of NUI Galway's notable alumni.

 |Program Term||Program Name|